* NOTE: All program activities have been adapted

 According to Open Development Cambodia only 20.2% of Cambodian teenagers complete high-school each year, and of that, only 14% of the graduates go on to study at University.
 Sadly, these devastating statistics will only be further exacerbated by the current global pandemic.

-Our ‘Youth Pathways’ program seeks to support youths aged (13+) that are facing either of the following challenges:
+Our ‘Youth Pathways’ program seeks to support youths that are facing either of the following challenges:

 1. Youths who due to poverty have dropped out of their formal education and are without the skills to acquire fair employment.

-2. Outstanding academic achievers who due to poverty are unable to afford their high school education costs
+2. Dedicated youths who are enrolled in public school, but due to poverty are unable to afford their high school education costs

-Through this club, teenagers at REACH learn the importance of leadership skills, and that given the opportunity, with hard work and a hand up, against all odds, they too can achieve their dreams.
+Students within this program learn the importance of leadership skills, and that given the opportunity, with hard work and a hand up, against all odds, they too can achieve their dreams.